 Are you ready to learn more about this exciting career opportunity?
-If you’re serious about becoming a pathologist, then enrol in the Kangan Institute’s Certificate IV in Pathology.
-This qualification is needed in order to work in the pathology industry, and it will teach you all you need to know about pathology in order to be successful.
+If you’re serious about a career in pathology, then enrol in the Kangan Institute’s Certificate III in Pathology Collection (HLT37215).
+This qualification is needed in order to work in the pathology industry.

 Upon completion, you’ll be eligible to work in a hospital, pathology clinic or even in a home as part of a home visit programme that some clinics run.
 Get involved in this exciting career opportunity now.
-Enrol at Kangan Institute and start building the skills needed to have a rewarding career as a pathologist.
+Enrol at Kangan Institute and start building the skills needed to have a rewarding career.

 < Previous Post Next Post >